tcpalmer/nina-scheduler/target-management/projects.md

 The setting depends primarily on whether you have focus offsets for your filters configured.
 You would typically use 0 if you do not have offsets configured to minimize the need for autofocus runs.

 #### Dithering

 The Scheduler instruction can optionally schedule dithering for you.
 If the value is greater than zero, then it will execute a dither after that many exposures, assuming a guider is connected.
+Dither behavior is completely independent of the Filter Switch Frequency.

 Otherwise, you can set the value to 0.
 In this case, you can either use a Dither After Exposures trigger instruction in the Triggers section of the sequencer container, or skip dithering altogether.